museum4punkt0/StorytellAR/readme.md

 This is a prototype developed by NEEEU Spaces GmbH and museum4punkt0 to test different concepts on how Augmented Reality can help to develop innovative forms of storytelling in the context of guided tours in Museums.

-This prototype is part of the project museum4punkt0 - Digital Stra-tegies for the Museum of the Future, sub-project Rethinking Visitor Journeys.
+This prototype is part of the project museum4punkt0 - Digital Strategies for the Museum of the Future, sub-project Rethinking Visitor Journeys.
 Further information: www.museum4punkt0.de/en/.

-The project museum4punkt0 is funded by the Federal Government Commissioner for Cul-ture and the Media in accordance with a resolution issued by the German Bundestag (Par-liament of the Federal Republic of Germany).
+The project museum4punkt0 is funded by the Federal Government Commissioner for Culture and the Media in accordance with a resolution issued by the German Bundestag (Parliament of the Federal Republic of Germany).

 ## Technical Documentation